 This part of the survey combines the request for the classification verification information and the request for degrees and awards conferred.
-Enter the degrees and other awards (not graduates) for each college, university or technical institution for the 2013-14 year in the appropriate column and revise any 2012-13 entries as necessary.
-Please use the IPEDS definition of a degree or award.
+Enter the degrees and other awards (not graduates) for each college, university or technical institution for the 2015-16 year in the appropriate column and revise any 2014-15 entries as necessary.
+Please use the IPEDS definition of a degree, "an award conferred by a college, university, or other postsecondary education institution as official recognition for the successful completion of a program of studies."